SharathTunu/maze-navigator/README.md

 ll
 ```
 ### How to run custom tests:
-a.
+#### Option a:
 You'd have to edit the tests/unitTest.py and add a new funtion with the following template:

 ```
 def test_<random_name>():